Roger Mortimer, 1st Earl of March: Opposition to Edward II

 A death sentence was passed upon Mortimer but this was commuted to life imprisonment and he was consigned to the Tower of London.
-In August 1323 Mortimer, aided by Gerald de Alspaye, the sub-lieutenant or valet of the Tower's Constable, drugged the warders during a feast, allowing Mortimer to escape.
+On 1 August 1323, Mortimer, aided by Bishop Adam Orleton of Hereford and Gerald de Alspaye, the sub-lieutenant or valet of the Tower's Constable, drugged the warders during a feast, allowing Mortimer to escape.
 He attempted to capture Windsor and Wallingford Castles to free imprisoned Contrariants.
 Mortimer eventually fled to France, pursued by warrants for his capture dead or alive.

 In the following year Queen Isabella, anxious to escape from her husband, obtained his consent to her going to France to use her influence with her brother, King Charles IV, in favour of peace.
 At the French court, the queen found Mortimer, who became her lover soon afterwards.
 At his instigation, she refused to return to England so long as the Despensers retained power as the king's favourites.

 Historians have speculated as to the date at which Mortimer and Isabella actually became lovers.
-The modern view is that the affair began while both were still in England, and that after a disagreement, Isabella abandoned Mortimer to his fate in the Tower.
+The modern view is that the affair began while both were still in England and that after a disagreement, Isabella abandoned Mortimer to his fate in the Tower.
 His subsequent escape became one of medieval England's most colourful episodes.
-However, almost certainly Isabella risked everything by chancing Mortimer's companionship and emotional support when they first met again at Paris four years later (Christmas 1325).
+However, almost certainly Isabella risked everything by chancing Mortimer's companionship and emotional support when they first met again in Paris four years later (Christmas 1325).
 King Charles IV's protection of Isabella at the French court from Despenser's would-be assassins played a large part in developing the relationship.

 In 1326, Mortimer moved as Prince Edward's guardian to Hainault, but only after a furious dispute with the queen, demanding she remain in France.